deniskirbaba/introduction-to-ai/sleepiness detector/README.md

 ## Sleepiness detector ##

-This program monitors a person's eyes and, if the eyes are closed, it plays the alarm melody and displays the text on the screen.
+This program monitors a person's eyes and, if the eyes are closed, it plays the alarm *alarm.wav* melody and displays the text on the screen.

 I used this(https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat) predictor for detecting keypoints from faces.